symbol-os/symbol-os-promo/README.md

 ## The Fruits

-Many intellectual tasks could be performed by Symbolverse using provided tools to formalize and simplify **argumented rasoning**.
+Many intellectual tasks could be performed using Symbolverse tools to formalize and simplify **argumented rasoning**.

 Formalizations may involve **fact analysis and synthesis**, **task planning and optimization**, or **theory verifying and proving**.